GitLab-Red-Team/bump-key/README.md

 npm run test -- --watchAll
 ```

-The tool depends on [babeljs](https://babeljs.io/) to take advantage of the most recent JavaScript language features while still outputting backward compatible code.
 From the root directory of the cloned repository, you can run and test the tool without installing it globally.
 This method of execution can be used from the command line and is also handy to plug into your development tool of choice for debugging purposes:

 ```
-./node_modules/.bin/babel-node ./src/index.js <options>
+node ./src/index.js <options>
 ```